hhohho/Learning-Blockchain-In-Java-Edition-2/README.md

 Note, I made a mistake in April 2022 when I tried to update the old .rar file to .zip files.
 I did not upload correct Chapter 9 codes for edition 2.
 This problem was corrected on May 3, 2022.
 Sorry for the confusion and thanks.

+On 11-14-2024, found a MS Word single quotation mark inside the class Wallet.java.
+Fixed it in both Chapter 9 and Chapter 10.